carbon-language/carbon-lang/mlir/docs/PatternRewriter.md

 After a set of patterns have been defined, they are collected and provided to a specific driver for application.
 A driver consists of several high levels parts:

-*   Input `OwningRewritePatternList`
+*   Input `RewritePatternSet`

-The input patterns to a driver are provided in the form of an `OwningRewritePatternList`.
+The input patterns to a driver are provided in the form of an `RewritePatternSet`.
 This class provides a simplified API for building a list of patterns.

 *   Driver-specific `PatternRewriter`